panStamp/esp8266/esp-output/README.md

 The above diagram is valid whenever the esp-output board is not powered from the main 12V input.
 Otherwise, remove the Vcc connection between USB converter and relay board.

+Like any other ESP8266 board, esp-output needs the following sequence of RESET-GPIO0 button presses in orde rto put the board in programing mode:

+1. Press and hold GPIO0
+2. Press and release RESET
+3. Release GPIO0

+Quite simple, isn't it?
+Hehe...
+Well we messed up with the silkscreened labels on the current version (1.0) so the switch named as "RESET" is "GPIO0" in fact and the opposite.
+We will fix this mistake in the next revision.

 ## Customization

 This board needs to be attached to a WiFi network so either the WiFi SSID and password needs to be entered into userdata.h before compiling the application.